Categorical Koszul duality: The dg nerve and its adjoint

 \begin{rem} It follows from Theorem \ref{thm:koszulquillen} and Corollary \ref{cor:ctildequillen} that $L \dashv \Ndg$ is Quillen if $\ground$ is a field.

 This result holds more generally, see \cite[Proposition 1.3.1.20]{Lurie11}. \end{rem}

-\begin{cor} Let $K$ be a connected group-like simplicial set.
-Then $\Omega \tilde C_*(K)$ is equivalent to the chain algebra on the loop space of $K$.

-For a general group-like simplicial set $K$ we obtain that $\Omega \tilde C_*(K)$ is the disjoint union of the chain algebras on the loop spaces of the components. \end{cor} \begin{proof} A connected group-like simplicial set is categorically equivalent to a reduced group-like simplicial set.
+\begin{cor} For any grouplike simplicial set $K$, the dg category $\Omega \tilde{C} K$ is naturally quasi-equivalent to the dg category obtained by applying the normalized singular chains functor to the topological path category of $|K|$, the geometric realization of $K$. \end{cor} \begin{proof} Let us first assume that $K$ is connected.
+Then $K$ is categorically equivalent to a reduced group-like simplicial set.
 Corollary \ref{cor:ctildequillen} and Theorem \ref{thm:dgnerveadjoint} show that categorical equivalences are preserved by $\Omega \tilde C_*$.
 The result now follows from \cite[Corollary 4.2]{HolsteinH}.